-In other cases, technology has been leveraged to split the traditional responsibilities of a teacher into those creating lessons versus those teaching lessons.
-For example, a core component of Bridge International Academies' model is that teachers receive a daily teacher guide with lessons via tablets, which is essentially a scripted lesson plan for them to follow.
-By centrally developing all the teacher and learner materials, teachers
+With the right design and flexible adaptation as programs scale, leveraging community members' expertise is in many In other cases, technology has been cases an effective strategy for helping leveraged to split the traditional improve student learning, along with responsibilities of a teacher into those supporting more traditional teachers inside creating lessons versus those teaching and outside the classroom.
+Governments lessons.
+For example, a core component that are flexible and help sanction, support, of Bridge International Academies' model or sustain this approach are crucial in the is that teachers receive a daily teacher guide with lessons via tablets, which is scaling process. essentially a scripted lesson plan for them In cases from both Brazil and Kenya, the to follow.
+By centrally developing all the way teachers' roles are configured and teacher and learner materials, teachers